Affine techniques on extremal metrics on toric surfaces

-{ \abstract This paper consists of real and complex affine techniques for studying the Abreu equation on toric surfaces/manifolds.
-In particular, as an application of this package we give an interior estimate for Ricci tensor is given. \endabstract }
+{\abstract This paper consists of a package of real and complex affine techniques for the Abreu equation on toric surfaces/manifolds.
+In particular, as an application of this package we give an interior estimate for the Ricci tensor of toric surfaces. \endabstract}

-\v Studying the extremal metrics on compact toric manifolds has been an interesting project in the complex geometry in the past decade.
+\v Studying the extremal metrics on compact toric manifolds has been an interesting project in complex geometry over the past decade.
 The project was mainly formulated by Donaldson in \cite{D1}.
-Since then, some important progresses have been made.
-In particular, Donaldson(\cite{D2}) completes the study of the metrics of cscK( abbreviated for constant scalar curvature) on toric surfaces.
+Since then, some important progress has been made.
+In particular, Donaldson \cite{D2} completes the study of the metrics of constant scalar curvature on toric surfaces.
 However, finding the extremal metrics on toric surfaces is still open.
-In this paper and its sequence(\cite{CLS}), we would study the metrics on toric surfaces with prescribed "scalar curvature" function $K$ on the Delzant polytopes.
-In \cite{CLS}, we prove that, for any smooth function $K$ on the Delzant polytope with a mild assumption (cf. Definition \ref{definition_1}) and satisfying certain stability condition, there exists a K\"{a}hler metric on the toric surface whose "scalar curvature" is $K$.
-In particular, this includes most of extremal metrics.
+In this paper and its sequal \cite{CLS}, we will study the metrics on toric surfaces with prescribed ``scalar curvature" function $K$ on the Delzant polytopes.
+In \cite{CLS}, we prove that, for any smooth function $K$ on the Delzant polytope with a mild assumption (cf.\;Definition \ref{definition_1}) and satisfying a certain stability condition, there exists a K\"{a}hler metric on the toric surface whose ``scalar curvature" is $K$.
+In particular, this includes most extremal metrics.

 The purpose of this paper is to develop a package of techniques for the Abreu equation.
 Since these techniques are motivated by the study of affine geometry by the second author and his collaborators, we call them the affine techniques.
 One of the highlights in this paper is that we also extend the affine techniques to the complex case (cf.\;\S\ref{sect_5} and \S\ref{sect_6}).
 This enables us to obtain an estimate for the Ricci tensor (cf.\;Theorem \ref{theorem_7.0.1}), which is one of the most important steps for \cite{CLS}.
 So far, people lack tools to achieve estimates for Ricci tensors in general.
 We hope this paper may shed light on this important issue in K\"abler geometry.